 - Standards Committee

-Principal - Derek O'Toole is the Chief Executive of Hopwood Hall College.
+Principal & CEO - Julia Heap is the Principal & CEO of Hopwood Hall College.

 Clerk to the Corporation - Role involves looking after the legal affairs of the Corporation and advising on the propriety of any actions in line with government standards.

-Staff Representative - Two staff representatives voted for by members of the College's staffing body.
+Staff GOVERNORS (2) - Elected by members of the College's staffing body.

-Student Representative - Two student representatives voted for by the College's student body.
+Student GOVERNORS (2) - Elected by the College's student body.